-There is evidence of regular review of performance and of a robust and thorough annual review process.
+There is evidence of a quarterly review of performance by the Wealth Investment Forum and of a robust and thorough annual review process.

 The analysis of Pathway 2 against annuity purchasing power and of Pathway 4 against inflation was helpful and in line with what we would expect to see.